ScottGuymer/scottguymer/content/post/cloudflare--internetsummit.md

 I wholeheartedly agree that Jeremys statement that "Race and gender have no influence on talent".
 It can be found anywhere and everywhere.
 Its our job to create an environment where it can grow and spread.
 There are amazing new people to be discovered all over Africa, it sounds like Andela are doing a lot of the work to help uncover them.

 The challenges are unbelievable however, for instance only 50% of the population can read.
 How do you spread digital experiences with that challenge to overcome?
-There are other issues such as lack of consistent power supply, even in major cities, and even monopiles like single ISPs for an entire country.
+There are other issues such as lack of consistent power supply, even in major cities, and even monopolies like single ISPs for an entire country.

 The other thing that Nnenna said that was really interesting is that young Africans don’t want to leave Africa to work in technology.
 They are perfectly happy where they are.
 There is such promise in this emerging tech scene.
 One that I certainly believe has the potential to explode over the coming years.

-\# Getting Governments & the Public to Take Cybercrime Seriously
+# Getting Governments & the Public to Take Cybercrime Seriously

 > Detective Superintendent Andrew Gould, National Cybercrime Programme Lead, National Police Chiefs’ Council